Noziop/holbertonschool-hbnb/part2/README.md

         filters = {k: v for k, v in request.args.items() if v}
         return facade.find_users(**filters)
 ```

+**API Documentation (your very own book of spells)**

+Visit `http://localhost:5000/docs` after starting the server to access the interactive Swagger documentation.

 **Facade Pattern (Integration)**
 - Acts as a simplified interface between API and Business Logic